Globetrotting German soccer coach 'Restless Rudi' Gutendorf dies | DW | 15.09.2019

-The footballing legend who coached a world record 55 teams, including 18 national sides, has died at 93.
-Hailed a soccer aid worker, one of his proudest moments was guiding Rwanda's national team after the 1994 genocide.
+The footballing legend who coached a world record 55 teams — including 18 national sides — has died at the age of 93.
+One of his proudest moments was guiding Rwanda's national team after the 1994 genocide.

 German football coach Rudi Gutendorf has died aged 93, his son Fabian told Germany's DPA news agency late on Saturday.